Go Back

 • Preheat oven to 350 degrees F. Coat the inside of a 9-by-5-inch loaf pan with cooking spray or butter (bottom + sides).

-• Mix bananas, eggs, oil, brown sugar, rum, butter, and vanilla in a large bowl.
-Fold in toasted coconut.
+• Mix bananas, eggs, brown sugar, and rum in a large bowl (or the bowl of a stand mixer).

-• Pour the batter into the pan and sprinkle the 2 tablespoons un-toasted coconut on top (it will toast while the bread bakes).
+• Pour the batter into the pan and sprinkle the 2 Tbsp un-toasted coconut on top (it will toast while the bread bakes).
 Press this in a little so it doesn't all fall off when the bread is sliced.

-• Bake at 350 for 65 minutes.
+• Bake at 350 F for 65 minutes.
 Let cool in the pan for 10 minutes, then transfer to a wire rack to cool completely.

 Notes